Update on Beginning of Bi-Weekly Pay – January 2015

 New Information Regarding Pay Changes

-As has been communicated several times over the past few months, the State of West Virginia is transitioning to a bi-weekly pay schedule for all state agencies, effective in April 2015.
+As has been communicated several times over the past few months, the State of West Virginia is transitioning to a bi-weekly pay schedule for all state agencies, effective sometime in 2015.

 The change to bi-weekly pay will undoubtedly affect your finances and how you pay your bills.
 You will be paid every two weeks on Fridays when the bi-weekly pay starts.
 This means you’ll get somewhat less per check, although your yearly pay will not change.